muralid9/spring-boot-jwt-postgres/README.md

 Before using our database implementation instead of using our stub implementation, we need to prepare our table and initial entries within the database.
 We have two things to do;

-1. We need to create a CONSULTANT table to store our consultant model, defined in [scripts.sql]
+1. We need to create a bank schema and tables  to store our data, defined in [scripts.sql]

 Now our database is ready to go!